 - Moisture – Very few people, if any, like dry stuffing.
 You can keep stuffing moist by adding broth, stock, or even water.
 However, too much liquid can make the stuffing loose and watery.
 I add eggs to the stuffing to keep it from drying out as it bakes in the oven.

 - Completely prepare the sausage stuffing according to the recipe below, including baking it.
 Then, allow the dish to cool to room temperature and cover the pan with plastic wrap, aluminum foil, or a lid.
-Refrigerate for up to five days and then simply reheat the dish in the oven before serving.
+Refrigerate for up to two days and then simply reheat the dish in the oven before serving.

 - Prepare the recipe but do not bake the sausage stuffing.
-Instead, cover the pan well and refrigerate for up to three days.
+Instead, cover the pan well and refrigerate for up to two days.
 Then, when you are ready to serve the dish, follow the recipe instructions below to bake it.

 Recommended Tools for this stuffing recipe

 - baking sheet (if drying bread in the oven)

 - 9″ x 13″ baking dish (if skillet isn’t oven-safe)